 Similar to the above, Google has also released an article that can simplify the procedure for you if you employ sophisticated features or run Google advertisements.

-Modify Facebook and Google ads conversion tracking
+Next, remember to modify Facebook and Google ads conversion tracking.

 Once you have set up your GA4 property, you can view all analytics and data in your Google ads account.